dorraboussetta/Language-Practice-Beginner/Language Practice Beginner/Python/README.md

-# Python Beginner Practice Projects
+# 🐍 Python Beginner Practice Projects

-This folder contains my Python practice projects as I learn the basics of coding.
+This folder contains my Python practice exercises and mini-projects.

+## 📂 Contents

-Each folder is organized by topic:
+Each subfolder is organized by topic:

-- `intro-to-python/`: basic concepts such as print statements, data types, and simple expressions
+- `intro-to-python/`: Basic concepts such as print statements, data types, and simple expressions.
-- `conditionals/`: designing algorithms with conditionals.
+- `conditionals/`: Designing algorithms using conditional logic.

-## Why This Exists
-This repo is a learning journal.
-I’m building habits early by using GitHub to track everything I practice — even small projects.

-## Next Steps
-As I grow, I’ll add more challenges and mini-projects.
+- `functions/`: Creating and calling functions.
+- `lists/`: Creating, iterating through, and modifying lists.
+- `loops/`: Practicing Python loop structures like `for` and `while`.

+> 📁 **Note:** Full-scale projects will have their own dedicated repositories.
+> This folder is specifically for small-scale, Python-learning tasks.